jsummers/oldunzip/readme.txt

 "Old Unzip" - A collection a public domain or MIT licensed single-header-file C/C++ libraries to help decompress ZIP files.

-Currently, there is one library:
+Currently, there are two libraries:
+* ozunreduce.h: "reduce"/"expand" compression (methods 2-5)
 * unimplode6a.h: "implode"/"explode" compression (method 6)

-For more information, see the individual readme file(s), and the .h file(s).
+For more information, see the individual readme files, and the .h files.

 === Other files in this project ===